-The John Tyler Dollar was the second release of the Presidential Dollar series for 2009 and the tenth release of the series overall.
-The coins were officially issued for circulation on May 21, 2009, with sales of the US Mint’s numismatic rolls beginning on the same day.
+The John Tyler Presidential Dollar (Buy on eBay) was the second release of the Presidential Dollar series for 2009 and the tenth release of the series overall.
+The coins were officially issued for circulation on May 21, 2009, with sales of the U.S. Mint’s numismatic rolls beginning on the same day.

 An official launch ceremony for the John Tyler Presidential Dollar was held two days before the circulation release date.
 The ceremony was held at Sherwood Forest Plantation in Charles City County, Virginia, hosted by Andrew Brunhart, the United States Mint Deputy Director, and Harrison Tyler, the grandson of President John Tyler.
 Children in attendance were given a free Presidential Dollar to commemorate the day.